 Perhaps the process to administer the medication takes too long.
 During a user study, this could be a minor annoyance, but in the real world this could mean the difference between taking the correct dose on time or skipping it for the day.
 While human factors testing is incredibly useful in ensuring safe and effective products, there are certain limitations that are impossible to overcome without understanding what is happening during normal, everyday, use.

 The potential for data available from device sensors, which can be automatically uploaded, made anonymous, and analyzed, is immense.
 One of the primary goals of Digital Health is “Nudging,” a way to purposefully change or alter someone’s decision-making process and behavior.
 The data allows the designer to see what behaviors or actions might need a nudge, a modification to the design to help encourage the user to make the correct decisions about their medication.

-For example, the data might suggest that patients who delay their dose by more than two minutes, more often than not end up missing their dose.
-This might indicate a need for a design change to help ensure patients take their dose within the prescribed timeframe.
-If the data suggests that patients are not leaving their autoinjector on their skin long enough, designers may need to create a nudge to increase compliance with the length of time the device is left on skin.
+For example, the data might suggest that patients who delay their dose by more than two minutes are more likely to end up missing their dose.
+This might indicate a need for a design change to help ensure patients take their dose within the prescribed time frame.
+If the data suggests that patients are not leaving their auto-injector on their skin long enough, designers may need to create a nudge to increase compliance with the length of time the device is left on skin.